scooter99boston/bbu-gf/docs/gf_info/glossary.md

 A Trustee trusted by another Identity Owner to authorize sharing back a Recovery Key for purposes of restoring a Wallet after loss or compromise.

 ### Membership Management System
 The means by which the Board of Directors tracks membership entitlements and status.
+This MAY be implemented via a Salesforce tenant operated by the Linux Foundation with custom hooks into the Bedrock Business Utility.

 ### Digital Trust Ecosystem
 An interdependent group of enterprises, people and/or things that share a standardized trust model for mutually beneficial purposes, such as consumer and commercial interactions that are verifiable.